wl-zhao/UniPC/README.md

 This code contains the Pytorch implementation for UniPC.

+---
+An [online demo](https://huggingface.co/spaces/wl-zhao/unipc_sdm) for UniPC with stable-diffusion.
+Many thanks for the help and hardware resource supporting by HuggingFace 🤗.

+---

 UniPC is a training-free framework designed for the fast sampling of diffusion models, which consists of a corrector (UniC) and a predictor (UniP) that share a unified analytical form and support arbitrary orders.

 [[Project Page]](https://unipc.ivg-research.xyz/) [[arXiv]](https://arxiv.org/abs/2302.04867)